 Yes.
 While a degree is not compulsory, it gives you a head start and increases your prospects.
 With a degree, you already have basic knowledge of the required skills.

 However, you can still be a software engineer without a degree.
-You just have to keep upskilling and gaining certifications that can stand you out in the field.
+You just have to keep upskilling and gaining certifications that can set you out in the field.

 Is Software Engineering Hard to Learn?